Screening method. The difference between a regular ultrasound and screening. Explanation of screening for congenital hypothyroidism

 • The location of the fetus in the uterine cavity;

-• The coccyx-parietal size of the fetus and its total length;
+• Coccygeal-parietal size of the fetus and its total length;

-• Fetal head circumference and bipariental size, as well as symmetry and level of development of the cerebral hemispheres;
+• Fetal head circumference and biparental size, as well as the symmetry and level of development of the cerebral hemispheres;

-• The thickness of the collar space of the child and the size of the nasal bone.
+• The thickness of the child's collar space and the size of the nasal bone.

-All these data taken together make it possible to make an accurate diagnosis and predict the course of pregnancy.
-According to the size of the fetus at the first screening, several serious pathologies are determined, such as Down's syndrome, micro-, macro- and anencephaly, Evards syndrome, Patau, and a number of other diseases that are incompatible with life in most cases.
+All these data together make it possible to make an accurate diagnosis and predict the course of pregnancy.
+Based on the size of the fetus, several serious pathologies are determined at the first screening, such as Down syndrome, micro-, macro- and anencephaly, Edwards syndrome, Patau, and a number of other diseases that are incompatible with life in most cases.

 Ultrasound diagnostics is performed both transvaginally and through the abdominal wall.
-Since the first test method gives a more accurate result, it is more preferable at the first screening in early pregnancy.
+Since the first research method gives more exact result, for the first screening in early pregnancy it is more preferable.

-It is equally important during the diagnosis to assess the blood flow and the work of the fetal heart.
-A rapid or slow heartbeat is most often also signs of pathology.
-It is important to notice poor blood flow in the vessels of the umbilical cord as early as possible, since the baby receives oxygen and nutrients with the mother's blood, and the lack of them adversely affects its growth and development.
+It is equally important during diagnosis to evaluate the blood flow and heart function of the fetus.
+A rapid or slow heartbeat is most often also a sign of pathology.
+It is important to notice poor blood flow in the umbilical cord vessels as early as possible, since the baby receives oxygen and nutrients, and their lack has a detrimental effect on its growth and development.

 The second stage of screening during pregnancy is a detailed biochemical blood test.